 Tip 3: How to add an additional year to your wage and overtime claim under the Fair Labor Standards Act

 16 Ways to know if you've been misclassified as an Independent Contractor.

 Each year in the United States, employers deprive workers of billions of dollars in wages to which they are lawfully entitled.
 Sometimes this is not intentional, but many times it is.
-Either way, if you are being cheated out of your wages, or if you just feel like something doesn't add up, contact a Texas unpaid wages lawyer at Kennedy Hodges for a free consultation.
+Either way, if you are being cheated out of your wages, or if you just feel like something doesn't add up, contact a unpaid wages lawyer at Kennedy Hodges for a free consultation.
 We will sit down with you and review your pay stubs and wage information for free to make sure you're receiving the wages to which you are eligible.

 Fear of Being Fired

 I know I'm owed money, but will I get fired if I do anything about it?